Kajabi Pricing - Is It Too Expensive?

 But a direct comparison isn't straightforward, as these platforms take different approaches to pricing and features.

-- Teachable takes another approach, starting at $29/month with 7.5% transaction fees, scaling up to $309/month for their Advanced plan.
-They include built-in email marketing from their Builder plan at $69/month and offer integrated affiliate programs, making them more accessible for beginners.
+Teachable also takes another approach, starting at $39/month with 7.5% transaction fees, scaling up to $399/month for their Advanced plan.
+They include built-in affiliate programs from their Builder plan at $69/month and offer live chat support, making them more accessible for beginners.

-- Thinkific offers a different model: Basic plans at $36/month provide unlimited courses and students across all tiers, unlike Kajabi, which restricts this.
-Their higher-tier plans include advanced course features like quizzes and exams, plus expanded community capabilities.
-But these educational tools are only available with the Start plan and above.
+Thinkific offers a different model: Basic plans at $49/month provide unlimited courses and students across all tiers, unlike Kajabi, which restricts this.
+Their higher-tier plans include advanced course features like white-labeling, plus expanded community capabilities.
+But these educational tools are only available in the Grow plan.

 Where do competitors gain an advantage over Kajabi?